FinnWiel/shazzoo-mobile/README.md

 In the mobile app you can login with any user that has a profile on your laravel website.
 This package then stores the `Expo token` in a database together with the device type.
 This expo token is needed to send notifications.

+For the desktop app you can also login using a profile that is registered in your app.

 Upon login your prefrences will all be set to `enabled`, if you want to disable them you will need to do so in the mobile app.

 ### Sending Notifications

-- Use the provided Artisan command to send notifications respecting user preferences:
+- Use the provided Artisan command to send notifications:
 ```
 php artisan shazzoo:notify
 ```